-If the substance or glass can be removed quickly and safely, the driver of the vehicle involved must immediately remove it or ensure it is removed.
+If the substance or glass can be removed quickly and safely, you must immediately remove it or ensure it is removed.

-If the substance or glass cannot be removed quickly and safely, and there is likelihood of harm being caused to the public or any person, the driver of the vehicle involved must warn the public or report the occurrence immediately to the nearest police station or to a member of the police.
+If the substance or glass cannot be removed quickly and safely, and there is likelihood of harm being caused to the public or any person, you must warn the public or report the occurrence immediately to the nearest police station or to a member of the police.

 If you are physically incapacitated and unable to remove the substance or glass or warn the public or report the occurrence, the person removing the vehicle from the scene must do those things as required.

-While you are driving, you cannot create, send, or read a text message on a mobile phone or use a hand-held mobile phone to make, receive or end a phone call.
+While you are driving, you cannot create, send or read a text message on a cellphone or use a hand-held cellphone to make or receive a phone call.
 This includes accessing online services in any way.

-You can, however, use your mobile phone to make, receive or terminate a telephone call while driving if the phone is secured in a mounting fixed to the vehicle and you manipulate the phone infrequently and briefly.
+You can, however, use your cellphone to make, receive or terminate a telephone call while driving if the phone is secured in a mounting fixed to the vehicle and you manipulate the phone infrequently and briefly.

-You can also use a mobile phone while driving to make a 111 or *555 call if it is unsafe or impractical to pull over and stop in a safe place at the side of the road to make the call.
+You can also use a cellphone while driving to make a 111 or *555 call if it is unsafe or impractical to pull over and stop in a safe place at the side of the road to make the call.